Discover the basics to understand how Flutter. Learn the key concepts programming languageand much more.

 Objectives

-Flutter's main objectives are to simplify the development of cross-platform applications, improve application performance and responsiveness, and provide a single point of contact for all users. user experience quality.
+Flutter's main objectives are to simplify cross-platform application development, improve application performance and responsiveness, and deliver a high-quality user experience.
 Flutter also aims to enable developers to easily customize the appearance and behavior of their applications, while offering great flexibility in managing application state.

 Flutter's key concepts